JGN1722/RoverOs/README.md

 - Create a seamless development environment for the custom language.

 ## How to Build
-Currently, building MyOS requires a cross-compilation toolchain for x86 architecture.
+Currently, building RoverOS requires only a python interpreter, even if I am yet to provide a build script.
 Detailed instructions will be provided once the custom language compiler is ready.

 ## Contribution
 Contributions are welcome, but due to the early stage of development, the project lacks comprehensive documentation and well-defined workflows.
 If you'd like to contribute, feel free to reach out or submit issues/PRs.